rhshi/sparse-rf/README.md

 ## Running the model

-Please see the [Examples](examples) folder for notebooks on various examples.
+Please see the [examples](examples) folder for notebooks on various examples.